 Each module includes a series of online workshops.
 The workshops are conducted by senior academics and practitioners who provide a balance of guidance on examination and assignment preparation with actual practical work-based applications of theory included in the module content.
-The workshop schedule is distributed at the start of semester.
+Student workshops will be coordinated with students and scheduled by your tutor.
+Confirmation will be issued by week three of each Semester.